allow users to upload images

 1. Create an Image Upload Form

-In this tutorial, we’re going to use WPForms’ file upload form template.
-So first we’ll activate their template pack to WordPress.
+In this tutorial, I’m going to use WPForms’ file upload form template.
+So first I’ll activate their template pack to WordPress.

 At your WordPress dashboard, head to WPForms » Addons